The ABRS Team

 Chris Brown - Data Acquisition Engineer

-Eric Clements - Lead Formula Car Instructor
+Eric Clements - Instructor

 In his own words: "I love racing and I love teaching racing.
 Really what I do is more like coaching, I offer our students a few basics and then watch to see who really 'gets it'.
 Natural talent in racing is great, but attitude and desire are very strong success markers for top drivers.
 It's amazing how many people we've seen who've found out what they really have for the competition.
 It's a wonderful journey for both teacher and student that's always full of surprises and achievement."

 Steve Lepper - Instructor